chunmeifeng/T2Net/README.md

 ## News!
 * We have upload the mask file.
 * Before our project, you need to convert the nii file to .mat file first.
+* We will provide the code of converting the nii file to .mat file soon...

 Citation